BedTrap/Atlas/README.md

 # Atlas

-Meteor addon for motor client, has some new features and ported modules also outdated asf
+Meteor addon for motor client, has some new features and ported modules, also outdated asf

 ### How to use:
 - Clone this project